 We’ve tested several of the most popular VPNs on the market.
 We found that there are several VPN services that do a good job of getting past the Netflix VPN blocking.

-When it comes to choosing a working VPN service to access Netflix in the UK, we find that a good VPN service for American Netflix should have all of the following:
+When it comes to choosing a working VPN service to access Netflix in the UK, we find that a good VPN service for American Netflix access should have all of the following:

 - A large number of US-based servers